DiamondLightSource/Savu/doc/source/reference/plugin_documentation/plugins/visualisation/ortho_slice.rst

 Description
 --------------------------

-A plugin to calculate the centre of rotation using the Vo Method
+A plugin to extract slices in each direction of a 3D reconstructed volume.

 Parameter definitions
 --------------------------